NicklasVraa/LiX/readme.md

 - Creating your own class, which implements a custom look-and-feel, is much easier.

 Disadvantages:
 - If one wants to change their document into a class that has not been defined using this package, there may be difficulties when compiling.
-To address this, I've recreated the `IEEEtran` class, as a reference for how to reimplement your favorite class using LiX.
+To address this, I've recreated the `IEEEtran` class, as a reference for how to reimplement an existing look using LiX.
 - You do not have the extreme fine-grained control over your custom class, as you would with pure LaTeX.

 **Bundles**: \